 The three hours preceding the launch of the campaign saw the hashtag being tweeted 3900 times.
 Since the launch of the campaign, the hashtag has been see trending on Facebook and twitter while gathering an estimated outreach of near about 4 million.

 The hashtag contains Homeshop18’s name, which has made it work effectively in establishing a brand awareness and creating recall value on Facebook and twitter.
 An online retailer’s prime expectation from a social media campaign is always focused on sales.
 Homeshop18 seems to have gone by the book on its campaign.

 2. Domino’s, the pizza chain also successfully made use of the hashtags and twitter in their UK market.
 The campaign that called for tweets with the hashtag #letsdolunch was about dropping the price of their Pepperoni Passion Pizza by a pence every time someone tweeted with their campaign hashtag.

 Photo – 8020dev

-Jenny Corteza is an avid reader, managing socialmedia-management and blogger.
+Jenny Corteza is an avid reader, managing socialmedia-management and different blogger communities.
 Her blog posts are a mix of information with a pinch of satire.
 Her post on the info-graphicdesign got her many new fans and was shared by many on their social feeds.